Appearance

 Runnells, CES Letter (2017), "Science," p.
 111. ↩︎

 First Presidency (Heber J. Grant, Anthony W. Ivins, Charles W. Nibley), Memorandum to the Council of the Twelve, April 1931.
-The memo settled the Roberts-Smith-Talmage debate by formally declining to adopt either position as doctrine.
 Reproduced in William E. Evenson and Duane E. Jeffery, Mormonism and Evolution: The Authoritative LDS Statements (Salt Lake City: Greg Kofford Books, 2005), 53--66. ↩︎

-Evolution and the Origin of Man (1992 BYU Evolution Packet), approved by the BYU Board of Trustees.
-Compiled official First Presidency statements on evolution from 1909, 1925, and related documents. https://ndbf.net/002.pdf ↩︎
+Evolution and the Origin of Man (1992 BYU Evolution Packet), approved by the BYU Board of Trustees. https://ndbf.net/002.pdf ↩︎

 "What does the Church believe about evolution?"
 New Era, October 2016. https://www.churchofjesuschrist.org/study/new-era/2016/10/to-the-point/what-does-the-church-believe-about-evolution ↩︎

 James E. Talmage, "The Earth and Man," address delivered in the Salt Lake Tabernacle, August 9, 1931, at the request of the First Presidency.
-Published in the Deseret News, November 21, 1931, and reprinted as a Church pamphlet.
-Talmage affirmed that "the older rocks of the earth's crust reveal fossils of animals and plants" long predating human life. ↩︎
+Published in the Deseret News, November 21, 1931. ↩︎

 Russell M. Nelson, remarks at the dedication of the BYU Life Sciences Building, April 9, 2015.
 Reported in Church News, April 14, 2015. ↩︎

 Jeffrey R. Holland, "Where Justice, Love, and Mercy Meet," general conference, April 2015.
-Holland specified that there was no human death before the Fall, a careful formulation that does not extend the claim to all biological life. ↩︎
+Holland specified that there was no human death before the Fall -- a formulation that does not extend the claim to all biological life. ↩︎

 Brigham Young, Journal of Discourses 14:116 (May 14, 1871).
-Young acknowledged geologic timescales well beyond a young-earth framework, stating that whether God "made it in six days or in as many millions of years, is and will remain a matter of speculation." ↩︎
+"Whether he made it in six days or in as many millions of years, is and will remain a matter of speculation." ↩︎